AdrienTorris/awesome-blazor/README.md

 ## Deprecated
 ### Sample Projects
 * [TrendTv](https://github.com/MattMarked/TrendTv) - Fetch video list from YouTube and "zap" in real time between trending videos, filtered by country or category.
+* [BlazorNasaImages](https://github.com/ncarandini/BlazorNasaImages) - A sample Blazor app that fetches the Nasa Astronomy Picture of the Day.
 ### Libraries & Extensions

 ## License